sifatullahsu/mongoose-query-builder/README.md

   }
   ```

-  The `serviceAuthorizedSelectorFields` configuration defines authorized selector fields for controlling the selection and population of specific document attributes in the query results.
+  The `serviceSelectorRules` configuration defines authorized selector fields for controlling the selection and population of specific document attributes in the query results.

   - The `select` key is an array that specifies which fields are not allowed to be queried using the `select` query parameter.
 It is used to restrict the selection of specific document attributes in the query results.
 For instance, on a user collection, the "password" field is an essential document attribute that should not be accessible through query parameters.
 By adding "password" to the `select` array, you prevent it from being queried and retrieved.
 It's important to note that for fields you do not want to share, you should also set them as `"select: false"` in your schema.
 This ensures that these fields are not accessible from the query.